The Cardinall’s Musick

 "Clear tones; perfect intonation; an ideal balance between individual colour and an ensemble blend; emotional directness: Monday night found them on triumphant form"

-Founded in 1989, The Cardinall’s Musick is a highly successful and innovative ensemble.
-Taking its name from the 16th-century cardinal, Thomas Wolsey, the group is known for its extensive study of English Renaissance music.
-Although primarily a vocal group, The Cardinall’s Musick also has its own period instrumental ensemble, and now embraces a wide range of styles and periods: from complete reconstructions of historical events (the Field of the Cloth of Gold) to world premieres of commissioned music from composers such as Michael Finnissy, Simon Whalley, Matthew Martin and Judith Weir.
+Founded in 1989, The Cardinall's Musick is a highly successful and innovative ensemble, known for its deeply committed and expressive performances.
+Taking its name from the 16th century English cardinal, Thomas Wolsey, the group’s reputation grew from its extensive study of music from the English Renaissance.
+Under the direction of Andrew Carwood, The Cardinall's Musick now embraces a wide range of styles and periods: from complete reconstructions of historical events to the world premieres of commissions from composers such as Michael Finnissy, Simon Whalley, Matthew Martin and Judith Weir.

-One of the group’s main strengths lies in the combination of solid academic research and the singers’ ability to perform as soloists within a team, ‘preserving their vocal personalities rather than striving for a mellifluous blend … resulting in a vibrant texture of timbres’ (The Daily Telegraph).
-Add a sincere love of the music and a deep personal commitment in performance, and ‘the voices of Andrew Carwood and his eight cohorts could probably start a blaze in the Antarctic!’
+One of the unique qualities of the group lies in the ability of its singers to perform as soloists within a vocal team, using their individual voices expressively and with character, “preserving their vocal personalities rather than striving for a mellifluous blend…resulting in a vibrant texture of timbres” (The Telegraph).
+Coupled with this is a sincere love of the music which serves to create emotionally immediate and moving performances: “the voices of Andrew Carwood and his eight cohorts could probably start a blaze in the Antarctic!”
 (The Times).
-Their thoughtful, themed programmes are designed to stimulate and enlighten, to broaden horizons and bring a fresh approach to standard repertoire.
+It is this honest and dynamic sound for which The Cardinall’s Musick have become renowned, along with thoughtful, themed programmes designed to stimulate and enlighten, to broaden horizons and to bring a fresh approach to standard repertoire.

 The Cardinall’s Musick has performed at the most prestigious UK festivals, including Spitalfields, Bath, Chester, Aldeburgh, the Three Choirs and the BBC Proms, as well as throughout Europe.
-Its prize-winning discography includes music by Nicholas Ludford, William Cornysh, Robert Fayrfax, Lassus, Palestrina and Victoria.
-They have won the Gramophone Award for Early Music no fewer than four times: in 1995, 2006, 2007 and 2010 for recordings of Fayrfax, Tallis and (twice) Byrd.
-Other discs have been short-listed in 2000, 2001, 2004 and 2009.
-The Cardinall’s Musick has received a French Diapason d’Or, a German Schallplatten Kritik Preis and a Schallplatten Echo Award.
-They have recently completed a remarkable project to record the complete Latin works from one of England’s greatest composers, William Byrd.
+Its award-winning discography includes music by Ludford, Cornysh, Fayrfax, Lassus, Palestrina and Victoria.
+They have won the Gramophone Award for Early Music no fewer than four times, for recording of Fayrfax, Tallis and Byrd.
+The final volume of the group's complete Latin works of William Byrd, Infelix ego, was named Recording of the Year at the 2010 Gramophone awards, only the second time an early music recording has won this prestigious prize.
+The Cardinall's Musick has also received a French Diapason d'Or, a German Schallplatten Kritik Preis and a Schallplatten Echo Award.

 This biography is for information only and should not be reproduced.